null

 Artist Barri J. Lester was commissioned to create this piece as a collaboration with Orchard Place, Des Moines Art Center and the Greater Des Moines Public Art Foundation, with additional support from several other local entities.
 Completed in 2003, this mural has become a favorite for nearly 20 years with street level visibility on the west wall of the PACE Juvenile Center located on High Street, with additional visibility from inside Principal’s 801 Grand building in Downtown Des Moines.
 Learn more about Barri J. Lester, a past artist in residence of the Des Moines Art Center.

-Find more art with this list of free public art sculptures in Downtown Des Moines, plus attractions and things to do.
-And find a comprehensive list of Downtown Des Moines art including murals, sculpture, light installations, monuments and more on the Des Moines Public Art Foundation’s website.
+Don't forget to visit these free Downtown Des Moines public art sculptures, and find a comprehensive list of Downtown Des Moines art including murals, sculpture, light installations, monuments and more on the Des Moines Public Art Foundation’s website.

 Greater Des Moines Partnership